marc-shade/Ollama-Workbench/README.md

 - 💾 **Session Management:** Save and load entire chat histories and workspaces for seamless workflow continuity.

 ### ⚙️ Advanced Workflows and Collaboration
+- 🔨 **Build:** Autonomous Multi-Agent Software Development System
+- 🔬 **Research:** Conduct in-depth research using multiple AI agents, each specializing in a different search approach.
+The agents will generate summaries of their findings, and a final report will be compiled based on their collective insights.
 - 🧠 **Brainstorm Mode:** Create and manage teams of specialized AI agents for collaborative ideation and problem-solving.
 - 🚀 **Project Management:** Develop, manage, and execute complex projects with multiple AI agents.
 Configure each agent with specific models, types, and parameters.
 - 🤖 **AI-Assisted Project Planning:** Generate tasks, assign agents, and create project structures using natural language descriptions.